User Guide

 • completed: A job that was previously running is now completed (done).

-Starting a Test Job
+Starting a Load Test Job

 “alt attribute”